Ball Screws

 Ball Screw Assemblies

-The combination of a threaded screw and an internally threaded nut; they are filled with ball bearings that travel in matching helical grooves.
+A combination of a threaded screw and an internally threaded nut, filled with ball bearings that travel in corresponding helical grooves, converting rotary motion into linear motion.

-Ball Screw Nuts
+Ball Screw Nut

 Custom Ball Screws